Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Method

-where $m$ stands for the $m^{\text{th}}$ time step and $\Delta t$ is the duration of a single time step.
-Therefore, knowing the solution at two consecutive time steps allows for the retrieval of the displacement at the next time step by solving for $\textbf{U}^{m+1}$ in Eq. \eqref{FE equation discretised}.
-The FE modelling approach described here follows the FE models used in other elastic wave progation studies \citep{Sarris2021AttenuationRoughness,Haslinger2019AppraisingDefects,Huang2020MaximizingPolycrystals}.
+We make use of the GPU-based FE solver Pogo\cite{Huthwaite2014AcceleratedGPU}, that discretises the equation of motion from elasticity theory in space and time.
+Discretisation in time is achieved by the finite-difference method\citep{BatheK.J.1996FiniteProcedures} and in this way displacement values at a given time step are retrieved as a function of displacement values at the two time steps preceding it.
+The FE modelling approach described here follows the FE models applied in other elastic wave progation studies \citep{Sarris2021AttenuationRoughness,Sarris2023UltrasonicDamage,Haslinger2019AppraisingDefects,Huang2020MaximizingPolycrystals}.

 For the FE modelling of leaky wave propagation in a waveguide coupled to two elastic half-spaces, a rectangular domain was used - a schematic of the cross sectional area of the domain is shown in Fig. \ref{Scehmatic FE}.
 Each element of the domain is assigned with the material properties of the space it is a part of (Young's modulus, density, Poisson's ratio), while linear, square elements of four nodes each were used.
-The mesh refinement was set to approximately $dx=\lambda/30$, to ensure for the sufficient convergence of the solution \citep{Drozdz2008EfficientMedia}.
+To ensure sufficient convergence of the solution \citep{Drozdz2008EfficientMedia}, the mesh element size was set to approximately $dx=\lambda/30$.
 Here, $\lambda$ is the smallest bulk wavelength amongst the three materials, calculated at the frequency of the simulation.
 Stiffness-reducing absorbing layers \citep{Rajagopal2012OnPackages} were defined around the domain to accommodate for its unbounded nature, with thickness equal to four times the longest bulk wavelength.
+In the absorbing layers region, damping proportional to the stiffness is gradually introduced into the system throughout the thickness of the region, resulting in the attenuation of outgoing waves and minimal reflections.